 Shanghai Subway

 In general, the subway system is a fast, efficient way to get around the city and avoid Shanghai’s gridlock traffic.
 However, consider the time of day as it gets packed during rush hour.
+Rides within the center will start at 3RMB, but will rise as you go further out of the city.

 Most long-term subway riders will purchase a transportation card.
-These have a 50 RMB deposit fee, and can allow you to swipe your card at the turnstiles.
-This will save you lots of time by avoiding the line to purchase tickets, and we highly recommend doing this.
+Go to the information booth in the subway (generally located amongst entrance and exit turnstiles) and request a subway card (地铁卡).
+The card will cost 20RMB as deposit, and you can load it up at RMB increments of your choosing.
+Having this card will save you lots of time by avoiding the line to purchase individual tickets, and we highly recommend doing this.

 Shanghai Buses

-The bus generally costs 2 RMB to ride, and can be very convenient if you know where you are going.
-Trying to read the bus stop signs can be difficult, but with the Google Maps tool, using the buses has become simple.
-Simply type in your starting destination (using the cross streets) and your final destination, and Google maps will show you which bus lines are most convenient for you.
+The bus generally costs 2RMB to ride, and can be very convenient if you know where you are going.
+Trying to read the bus stop signs can be difficult, so it might take some practice.
+If you are able to access Google Maps through a VPN, you may use the public transport tool to simplify your journey.
+Type in your starting destination (using the cross streets) and your final destination, and Google will show you which bus lines are most convenient for you.

 Shanghai Taxis